scottwallacesh/concourse-terraform/README.md

 - the default timeout is `60` minutes, and can be customized by setting `WORKSTATION_MODE_TIMEOUT`

+- the recommended task to use is the [init](#inityaml-init-with-no-other-commands) task, since it only initializes the backend

 ### running `{tf-cmd}-consul` tasks with `consul-wrapper`

 #### using the pre-built image